AtharvK-creator/ICMP_Diagnostic_Suite/README.md

 ## How to Run
 IMP (This is structured for Linux)
 ### Start Server
-python3 server.py (Run as administrator)
+python3 server.py (Run as administrator use sudo command)

 ### Start Client
 python3 client.py